 - Have your spa water checked by a professional.
 Pros have access to more advanced testing equipment and can help you identify and solve water quality issues before they turn disastrous.

-Once every three or four months, your hot tub will need some in-depth attention.
+Once every three or four months, you should empty the hot tub and replace it with fresh water.
 Empty it out, give it a good clean, and make sure everything’s in good working order.
 Schedule a drain and refill day that lines up with your other tasks to give yourself time to clean the cover and attend to your hardware while the spa is out of commission.

 - Clean your hot tub cabinet.
 Your hot tub will look great with a quarterly clean, and you can touch up any cosmetic or structural damage while you’re at it.

 - Give your filter a chemical soak.
 This is the super version of the chemical rinse and gives your filter the deep clean it needs to keep your hot tub free of contaminants.

 - Drain, clean, and repair your hot tub.
 The best time to make repairs is when you drain and clean your hot tub.
 And a quarterly drain and clean frees your whole hot tub from chemical buildup and other gunk and goop that can cause performance issues.
 Soaking your filter while the tub is empty kills two gunky birds with one cleansing stone!

 Many of the tasks we recommend could, in theory, be done annually without significant impact on your hot tubbing experience.
 But for optimal performance and the happiest hot tubbing, we’ve recommended them as monthly or quarterly tasks instead.